What do people want from a laptop, anyway?

 Despite that, the Spectre x360 feels rather conventional in the day-to-day.
 The large display, combined with the full-sized keyboard and 0.7-inch thick chassis, mean this PC feels like, well, a PC.
 It’s not going to surprise you, but you might prefer that if you’re looking for a workhorse computer you’ll use all day instead of a super-sleek portable aimed primarily at mobility.

 Port selection also spans new and old.
-Two USB-C ports with Thunderbolt 3 are paired with single USB-A, HDMI 2.0, and SDcard slots.
+Two USB-C ports with Thunderbolt 3 are paired with single USB-A and HDMI 2.0 ports and a full-size SD card slot.
 While we wouldn’t mind seeing more ports overall, this pairing of new with traditional ports makes the Spectre a bit easier to live with than Dell’s XPS 15 2-in-1, which goes all-in on USB-C and Thunderbolt.

 Did anyone tell this Spectre it’s a 2-in-1?